 A side dish of your favorite fruits is highly recommended.
-How about some blueberries, which supports the skin, heart, fights cancer and provides more antioxidants to your body; strawberries, another cancer fighter, supports the eyes and regulates blood pressure; grapes, the fiber and potassium support your heart; and cantaloupe, which contains potassium, vitamins B1, B3, B6, and folate, as well as vitamin K, magnesium, and fiber.
+How about some blueberries, which supports the skin, heart, fights cancer and provides more antioxidants to your body; strawberries, another cancer fighter, support the eyes and regulates blood pressure; grapes, the fiber, and potassium support your heart; and cantaloupe, which contains potassium, vitamins B1, B3, B6, and folate, as well as vitamin K, magnesium, and fiber.
 Place it over cottage cheese for a healthy antioxidant super fruit combination.
 Yummy.

 Coffee – The Most Misunderstood Drink for Your Health